Rana Daggubati: 2013–2017: Breakthrough

 Rana next began shooting for the Telugu-Tamil bilingual film 1945.
 However, in September 2019, he called it an "unfinished film," while also adding that: "producer defaulted on money."
 He also signed the mythological film Hiranyakashyapa directed by Gunasekhar, in 2017.
 Estimated to be made on a production budget of ₹180 crore, the film features Rana in the titular role of Hiranyakashipu.
-Although as of October 2020, the film stands temporarily shelved owing to the COVID-19 pandemic.
+Although as of October 2020, the film stood temporarily shelved owing to the COVID-19 pandemic.
 He announced his next film Kaadan (in Tamil; Aranya in Telugu; Haathi Mere Saathi in Hindi) on 14 December 2017, directed by Prabhu Solomon.

-2018–present: Experimental roles and future projects
+2018–present: Experimental roles

 In 2018, he made a cameo appearance in the Hindi comedy film Welcome to New York.
 In March 2018, he joined the production of two-part N. T. Rama Rao biographical film series.
-He played the role of ex-chief minister of Andhra Pradesh N. Chandrababu Naidu in the two films – NTR: Kathanayakudu and NTR: Mahanayakudu, which were released in January 2019 and February 2019.
-Both the films were box-office bomb and received mixed reviews from the critics.
+He played the role of chief minister of Andhra Pradesh N. Chandrababu Naidu in two films – NTR: Kathanayakudu and NTR: Mahanayakudu, which were released in January 2019 and February 2019.
+Both the films were commercial failures and received mixed reviews from the critics.
 He next appeared in a dual role in the Hindi film Housefull 4 and made a cameo appearance in the song "Naan Pizhaippeno" of the Tamil film Enai Noki Paayum Thota.

-Rana's much awaited film, Kaadan (in Tamil; Aranya in Telugu) was released in March 2021, after twice rescheduling its release date.
-Owing to the COVID-19 pandemic in India, the release of Hindi version Haathi Mere Saathi has been postponed.
-Tamil and Telugu versions, however, are released as scheduled.
+Rana's much awaited film, Kaadan (in Tamil; Aranya in Telugu) released in March 2021, after twice rescheduling its release date.
+Owing to the COVID-19 pandemic in India, the release of Hindi version Haathi Mere Saathi too was postponed.
+Tamil and Telugu versions however released as scheduled.
 Rana shed 30 kilograms to look lean for his role in the film.
 Haricharan Pudipeddi of Hindustan Times appreciated Rana's performance, calling it "one of his best till date."
 The Hans India called his performance "exceptional".

-Rana has two films released in 2022, the action thriller Bheemla Nayak and period action drama Virata Parvam.
+Rana had two film releases in 2022, the action thriller Bheemla Nayak and period action drama Virata Parvam.
 He began filming for the Bheemla Nayak, co-starring Pawan Kalyan in January 2021.
-Rana will star in Netflix series Rana Naidu alongside his uncle Venkatesh, in an official adaptation of American crime drama show Ray Donovan.
+Rana was most recently seen co starring in the Netflix series Rana Naidu alongside his uncle Venkatesh.
+It is an official adaptation of the American crime drama series Ray Donovan.

 Production

-Before establishing as an actor, he started his own production company, Spirit Media.
-He produced a National Film Award-winning film and then forayed into acting in 2010.
-Rana leads Ramanaidu Studios, a production house.
-He not only manages the studio business as well as the production house, Suresh Productions, alongside his father, but is also invested in many other businesses as well.
+Before his debut as an actor in 2010, he started his own production company, Spirit Media, which made the National Film Award winning animation film, Bommalata (2004).
+He is also a partner in his family's production house, Ramanaidu Studios.
+He is also invested in many other ventures as well.